 U.S. Disabled Golf Association

-Sponsors and coordinates events and golf tournaments for individuals with physical, sensory and intellectual disabilities.
+This group sponsors and coordinates events and golf tournaments for individuals with physical, sensory and intellectual disabilities.

 Adaptive Hockey – USA Hockey

-This Web site provides information on various types of adaptive hockey, including sled hockey, standing/amputee hockey, and warrior hockey.
+This website provides information on various types of adaptive hockey, including sled hockey, standing/amputee hockey, and warrior hockey.

 Buckmasters Disabled Hunters